 Compatible with the Keysight oscilloscopes shown below.
 Up to four probes can be connected to the oscilloscope at the same time.
+The table also lists the minimum required firmware version for the oscilloscope.

-The N7020A and N7024A probes are designed for oscilloscopes with 50 $\Omega$ AutoProbe I interface channel inputs.
-The AutoProbe I interface provides power and control to the probe.
+The N7020A and N7024A probes are designed for oscilloscopes with 50 Ω AutoProbe interface channel inputs.
+The AutoProbe interface provides power and control to the probe.